2BitWizard/GB_Mini_Camera/README.md

 - Most parts can be found on Aliexpress, Mouser and Digikey except for the ribbon cable (Digikey only) if you need a longer one.
 - You can easily desolder the MAC-GBD by using a hot air gun (set at 350°C maximum) on the back side of the original board until the chip falls by itself.
 This is by far the most secure way I've found.
 I do not recommend using low temp solder or other bismuth containing crap.
 No need.
 The author of the original project recommends using a heating plate set at 250°C.
 - Lead free solder in wire is really crap and will be a pain to use.
 Either use old good lead/tin alloy with flux core if you can find some or lead free solder paste.
 And always remind the rule of thumb when using flux: "the bigger the blob, the better the job".
+- The ferrite beads have been removed even if they are still mentioned in the pdf desciption of the project.
 - The schematic is precise enough to troubleshoot any issue with a multimeter in continuity mode.

 ## Why I won't provide any furher help on this fork